JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 1. Improved readability and maintainability:

-1. Compatibility with modern standards:
+1. Alignment with modern specifications:

-1. Flexible support for negative values:
+1. Flexible handling of negative values:

 6. Frequently Asked Questions (FAQ)